 A booty band or hip circle is a really versatile piece of gym equipment.
-Booty bands are rubber loops which you can place around different parts of your body to create extra resistance when you're doing exercises like squats, lunges and stretches.
+Booty bands are rubber loops that you place around different parts of your body to create extra resistance when you're doing exercises like squats, lunges, and stretches.

 These loop band exercises let you target specific muscle groups and vary the resistance by using different strengths of booty bands, or combinations of more than one band.
-The set includes resistance band exercises for legs, glutes, hip abductors and adductors and overall core strength.
+This workout set includes resistance band exercises for legs, glutes, hip abductors and adductors, and overall core strength.

 Booty band exercises

 We've put together a list of 14 targeted resistance band workouts that will transform your training sessions.
 All you need is your booty band, a gym mat, and for some of the later exercises a door anchor, bench, squat rack, or hip thrust frame.